scottyg/forcem-ipsum/README.md

 	});

 ## Photoshop
-Place `forcem.js` into your Photoshop scripts folder.
+Place the `.jsx` files from `/photoshop` into your Photoshop scripts folder.
 Restart Photoshop if it is running.

 <a name="options"/>
-# Options
+# HTML Options

 | Option    | Description                            | Default   |
 | --------- | -------------------------------------- | --------- |